-Supreme Court won’t exempt religious school from Ky.’s covid-closure order
+Supreme Court won’t exempt religious school from Ky. coronavirus-closure order

 Since then, the justices have cast doubt on limits imposed by governors in California, New Jersey and Colorado.
 All had been upheld by lower courts.

-But earlier this week, a panel of the U.S. Court of Appeals for the 9th Circuit rejected Nevada’s restrictions, relying on the Supreme Court’s decision.
+Earlier this week, a panel of the U.S. Court of Appeals for the 9th Circuit rejected Nevada’s restrictions, relying on the Supreme Court’s decision.

 It “arguably represented a seismic shift in Free Exercise law, and compels the result in this case,” the unanimous panel found.